The Toronto Harbour Commission building is located at 60 Harbour St (just west of Bay St) in the South Core district of

 The entrance doors are made of bronze.
 Above them are expertly carved stone sculptures, including a keystone figurehead that, when built, looked out over Toronto’s harbour.
 Also over the entrance and resting on brackets is a cornice with ornately sculpted figures.
 They’re holding a crest with the initial’s “THC.”

-Inside, the elegant main floor features an elaborate panelled ceiling while the floors, walls, steps and arches are made of marble.
-The second-floor boardroom is a jewel – the walls are covered in rich wood wainscotting, there’s a marble fireplace and striking chandeliers.
+Inside, the elegant main floor features an elaborate panelled ceiling, while the floors, walls, steps and arches are marble.
+The second-floor boardroom is a jewel – the walls are covered in rich wood wainscotting, and there’s a marble fireplace and striking chandeliers.
 The building was also constructed with a penthouse, two elevators, a vault and a sprinkler system.

 The landmark cost $247,000 to build and was completed in 1918.
 It was the head office for the THC for decades.

 Notice the inscription under the roofline on the south, west and east sides?
-The word “harbour” has been spelled the American way “Toronto Harbor Commission”.
-Alfred Chapman also helped to design the monumental entrance to the CNE, The Princes’ Gates as well as the Sunnyside Bathing Pavilion.
+The word “harbour” has been spelled the American way, “Toronto Harbor Commission.”
+Alfred Chapman also helped design the monumental entrance to the CNE, The Princes’ Gates, as well as the Sunnyside Bathing Pavilion.

 Land-filling of Toronto’s Harbour

 By the 1920s, a massive land-filling project had begun.
-The two shipping shed buildings to the east and west of the THC were now gone and the Toronto Harbour Commission building was landlocked.
-The formal building was once a part of the City’s skyline along with the Royal York Hotel and the Canadian Bank of Commerce building however over the decades, it was overtaken by the neighbouring glass and concrete skyscrapers.
+The two shipping shed buildings to the east and west of the THC were now gone, and the Toronto Harbour Commission building was landlocked.
+The formal structure was once a part of the City’s skyline along with the Royal York Hotel and the Canadian Bank of Commerce Building; however, over the decades, the neighbouring glass and concrete skyscrapers overtook it.

 The Toronto Harbour Commission building was one of the 490 buildings on Heritage Toronto’s initial induction list in June of 1973.